Michael Rosenbaum: Career

 Rosenbaum reprised the role of Martinex in Guardians of the Galaxy Vol. 3, which premiered in May 2023.

-On January 6, 2023, Rosenbaum's band Sun Spin released their second album, Never Is What it Is.

-In October 2023, Los Angeles Daily News reported that Rosenbaum and his longtime friend Jon Heder would star in the horror-themed reality television series Scared with Michael Rosenbaum and Jon Heder.
+In 2023, Rosenbaum's band Sun Spin released their second album, Never Is What It Is.
+That same year, Los Angeles Daily News reported that Rosenbaum and his longtime friend Jon Heder would star in the horror-themed reality television series Scared with Michael Rosenbaum and Jon Heder.
 Rosenbaum said of the project, "I wanted to do a reality show because we love horror movies.
 We'll go to the scariest places on Earth."

 In 2024, Rosenbaum was the lead actor in the audio series TRUE NOIR: The Assassination of Anton Cermak.
 The series was penned by Road to Perditions Max Allan Collins.

+In 2025, Rosenbaum made a cameo in James Gunn's Superman as one of Lex Luthor's troopers, putting Eve Teschumer (Sara Sampaio) into a prison cell.

+In 2026, Rosenbaum's band Sun Spin released their third album, Welcome to This life.
+That same year, Rosenbaum created and is executive producing an untitled project with Jeff Frost (Pluribus) and Joshua Michael Stern (Graves).
+Geena Davis is set to star.